doctorcolossus/insightface/README.md

   <img src="https://insightface.ai/assets/img/github/11513D05.jpg" width="640"/>
 </div>

-In this module, we provide training data with annotation, network settings and loss designs for face detection training, evaluation and inference.
+In this module, we provide training data with annotations, network settings and loss designs for face detection training, evaluation and inference.

 The supported methods are as follows: